rl1987/trickster.dev/tricksterblog/content/post/introduction-to-scrapy-framework.md

         yield item
 ```

-First we instantiate the item dictionary, the we run XPath queries to extract several pieces of information about product:
+First we instantiate the item dictionary, then we run a few of XPath queries to extract several pieces of information about product:
 title, UPC, description, price, availability, number of reviews - the typical stuff that customers in eCommerce industry are
 interested in.
 Lastly, we yield the item dictionary.